bitsofcotton/goki_check_cc/README.md

 * * stp     : number of points to be used in detecting edges.
 * * crowd   : box size for reducing crowded point return.
 * * vmax    : max points to be returned in pseudoBumpVec.
+* * nloop   : number of loops with tilting and bumps.
+* * ndiv    : tilt angle base.
 * * rdist   : ratio of distance for camera and plane.
 * tilt.hh
 * * z_atio : [0,1] to [0,z_atio].